 Speaking up is essential because it enables us to protect our core ZDHC values and principles, our credibility and reputation, and that of our stakeholders.
 It helps prevent legal and/or ethical misconduct from occurring, stops existing situations from worsening, and prevents undesirable behaviour in the future.

-Examples of concerns that can be raised through the Speak Up Procedure include misconduct or gross misconduct, conflict of interest, fraud (including bribery and corruption), anti-competitive practices or behaviour, discrimination or harassment, breach of legal requirements or obligations, and violation of any other ZDHC policies.
-This list is not exhaustive.
+Examples of concerns that can be raised through the Speak Up Procedure include misconduct or gross misconduct, conflict of interest, fraud (including bribery and corruption), anti-competitive practices or behaviour, discrimination or harassment, breach of legal requirements or obligations, and violation of any other ZDHC policies, this is not an exhaustive list.

 It's best to speak up as soon as possible or as soon as you suspect a violation of laws or regulations or other unethical behaviour.
 There is no fixed reporting period, but early reporting and intervention are highly effective in resolving actual or perceived incidents of violation.

-The SpeakUp® System will be operated by an independent service provider, and it will be available 24/7.
-It will allow you to speak up or ask questions directly to an external independent SpeakUp office.
 The SpeakUp office has highly qualified specialists handling reports.
-You will be able to speak up in English or other languages, via phone or internet.
-You can decide to remain anonymous.
-To assist in the assessment and any subsequent investigation of a report via a SpeakUp channel, as much detailed and factual information as possible about the suspected violation should be provided.
+To assist in the assessment and any subsequent investigation of a report via the SpeakUp® channel, as much detailed and factual information as possible about the suspected violation should be provided.